gpmeyers/DisneyHLSParser/README.md

 Need the requests package.
 Run 'pip3 install requests' on the command line to get it.
 Need the regex package.
 Run 'pip3 install regex' on the command line to get it.
+Need the argparse package.
+I believe that this is default with Python3 but you may need to get it via pip.

 # Command-Line Interface (CLI)
 I am not sure if these are dependencies but the os and argparse packages have been imported for the purpose of making a CLI so that it will be easier for you the user